 Chapter 7 and Chapter 13 bankruptcy are useful if you need to find a fresh financial start, and we are here to help you.

-The reality is that, in most cases, bankruptcy helps people improve their credit scores in the long term.
-Although your credit score could result in a credit score dip at first, bankruptcy will put you in a position to be clear of excessive debt, where you can begin rebuilding your credit.
+In most cases, bankruptcy helps people improve their credit scores in the long term.
+Although your credit score could result in a credit score dip at first, bankruptcy will put you in a position to be clear of excessive debt.
+Then, you can begin rebuilding your credit.

-We often see former clients receiving new car loans within a year after receiving bankruptcy relief, and FHA home mortgages after only two years.
+We often see former clients receiving new car loans within a year after receiving bankruptcy relief.
+Moreover, some receive FHA home mortgages after only two years.
 Even credit cards will become available.

-Although creditors will never advertise or tell about how bankruptcy can free you from debt and allow you to repair your credit, we know that this is true.
+Bankruptcy can free you from debt and allow you to repair your credit.
 Talk with a lawyer to discuss your options.